University of Colombo: University of Colombo

 Under the Universities Act No. 16, 1978, the University of Sri Lanka was split into six independent, autonomous universities as University of Colombo, University of Peradeniya, University of Sri Jayewardenepura, University of Kelaniya, University of Moratuwa and University of Jaffna.
 This Act brought back some of the central features of the Ceylon University Ordinance of 1942 such as the Senates, the Councils, and Courts.

 In 1978 the University of Colombo had Faculties of Medicine, Arts, Science, Education and Law.
 In the gradual expansion that followed in the 1980s, a Faculty of Management and Finance was established as well as Faculty of Graduate Studies was created by an Ordinance of the UGC in 1987.
 The Sri Palee Campus of the university was established by a Gazette notification in 1996.
 In 1978, the Postgraduate Institute of Medicine, the Institute of Workers' Education and the Institute of Indigenous medicine were affiliated with the University of Colombo.
 The Institute of Computer Technology (ICT) was established in 1987 which became the Computer School in 2002.

 Governance and administration

 The UoC is a state university and depends on the government for much of its annual grant, which is provided by the University Grants Commission (UGC).
 Due to this, its administration is heavily influenced by the UGC.
 Undergraduate education is completely free.
 The Governance of the university is under the provisions of the Universities Act No. 16 of 1978 and the Universities (Amendment) Act No. 7 of 1985 along with its own by-laws.

-The university's administration is based upon that of the former University of Ceylon consisting of a dual structure of bodies: the council (formally known as the University Court which is the governing body) and the Academic Senate (academic affairs).
+The university's administration is based upon that of the former University of Ceylon consisting of a dual structure of bodies: the council (formerly known as the University Court which is the governing body) and the Academic Senate (academic affairs).

 Much of the appointments to officers and faculty are carried out by these bodies, however on the recommendations of the UGC.